 In order to win at business, your determination and willpower need to exceed that of your competitors.

-The marketplace is shifting and the competition is getting stronger.
-Only individuals who show high levels of determination and willpower are able attain the top spot in the market.
+The marketplace is shifting, and the competition is getting stronger.
+Only individuals who show high levels of determination and willpower are able to attain the top spot in the market.